 Now up to Scandinavia where they have created a new take on coffee for breakfast.
 Popular in both Sweden and Norway, egg coffee is exactly what it sounds like.

-To make it, you mix a raw egg with coffee grounds and a small amount water and mix it until it has the consistency of, well, an egg-coffee slurry.
-You then take the slurry, pour it into a pot of boiling water, mix, strain and serve.
+To make it, you mix a raw egg with coffee grounds and a small amount of water and mix it until it has the consistency of, well, an egg-coffee slurry.
+You then take the slurry, pour it into a pot of boiling water, mix, strain, and serve.

 The result is supposedly one of the smoothest and creamiest cups of coffee you will ever have; make sure you use good eggs though.

 #8 Irish Coffee

 Alcohol and coffee, what else do you really need?
 Almost everyone has heard of, if not try an Irish coffee, though most people simply use Baileys rather than making the real thing.

 All you need for this bonafide beverage is your coffee of choice, Irish whiskey, brown sugar, and some whipped heavy cream (or just whipped cream from a can if you’re lazy).

 It makes an excellent after-dinner dessert drink, or, you know, something for breakfast.

 Recipe: The Best Irish Coffee in the World (I Need Coffee)

 Continuing our alcoholic trend, Pharisäer, or rum coffee.
 It is a decadent drink that originated in Germany but can really be enjoyed anywhere in the world.